-When it comes to taking college classes there is a certain degree of planning and forethought required.
-Different schools have different requirements in order to earn a degree and most colleges do not offer all of the required courses every semester.
-This is why you need to be very careful about planning your course selection to ensure that you get all the credits and core classes you need.
+When it comes to taking college classes, a certain degree of planning and forethought is required.
+Different schools have different requirements to earn a degree, and most colleges do not offer all required courses every semester.
+This is why you must be very careful about planning your course selection to ensure you get all the credits and core classes you need.

 Core classes are the main part of any degree, but most colleges – both community colleges and universities – also require their students to take some elective courses.
-In some cases, students are required to take electives from certain categories but the beauty of elective courses is that you get to choose which ones to take.
-Even if your degree does not require any electives, however, you should still think about taking some because they can be very valuable for your education.
+In some cases, students are required to take electives from certain categories, but the beauty of elective courses is that you can choose which ones to take.
+However, even if your degree does not require any electives, you should still consider taking some because they can be very valuable for your education.

 What Are Elective Courses?

-The courses that you are required to take for your degree are typically referred to as core classes.
-These are the classes that every student must take in order to receive that particular degree.
-Elective classes are extra classes that may count toward your degree but which may not be directly related to the degree program you are in.
-You might choose to take elective courses that complement your degree or you could use them as an opportunity to explore another subject you think you might like.
+The courses you must take for your degree are typically referred to as core classes.
+These are the classes that every student must take to receive that particular degree.
+Elective classes are extra classes that may count toward your degree but may not be directly related to the degree program you are in.
+You might choose to take elective courses that complement your degree or use them to explore another subject you think you might like.

-For example, if you are going for a Bachelor of Science degree in Math you may be expected to take core classes in Calculus, Differential Equations, and other math-related subjects.
+For example, suppose you pursue a Bachelor of Science degree.
+In that case, you may be expected to take core classes in Calculus, Differential Equations, and other math-related subjects.
 You may also be asked to fulfill a minimum requirement for electives – you may choose to take a science class, for example, or a business class.
 The credits will count toward your degree if your degree program has an elective requirement, even if the course isn’t directly related to that degree.

 Types of Elective Courses

 There are three different categories of electives.
-Free electives are the most flexible option – they may include any credits that are not a requirement for your degree program.
-Many students view free electives as a time to take an easy class or to explore a subject they have interest in.
-Area of study electives allow students to have some choice in the matter but the options are all related to the degree program in some way.
-For example, a communications major might take area of study electives in journalism, communication law, or other relevant subjects.
+Free electives are the most flexible option – they may include any credits not required for your degree program.
+Many students view free electives as a time to take an easy class or explore a subject they are interested in.
+Area of study electives allows students to have some choice in the matter, but the options are all related to the degree program in some way.
+For example, a communications major might take an area of study electives in journalism, communication law, or other relevant subjects.

-General education electives are designed to help you achieve working knowledge of core subjects.
-An example of core subjects from Thomas Edison State University includes: Civic and Global Leadership; Intellectual and Practical Skills; Understanding of the Physical and Natural World; and Knowledge of Human Cultures.
-These options might vary from one school to another and some of them may overlap with multiple categories.
+General education electives are designed to help you achieve a working knowledge of core subjects.
+An example of core subjects from Thomas Edison State University includes Civic and Global Leadership; Intellectual and Practical Skills; Understanding of the Physical and Natural World; and Knowledge of Human Cultures.
+These options might vary from one school to another, and some may overlap with multiple categories.

 The Pros and Cons of Elective Courses

 Many community colleges offer a wide variety of elective courses.
-In some cases, the selection of electives is much larger at a community college than it would be at a traditional college.
-This is because many traditional colleges have a focus on certain degrees, so most of the courses they offer are geared toward those degrees.
-Regardless the selection your community college has to offer, you should think about the pros and cons of taking electives before you sign up.
+In some cases, the selection of electives is much larger at a community college than at a traditional college.
+This is because many traditional colleges focus on certain degrees, so most courses they offer are geared toward those degrees.
+Regardless of your community college's selection, you should consider the pros and cons of taking electives before you sign up.